isomerpages/moe-chijsjc/_list-of-ccas/CHIJ Youth Mission.md

 #### **Objectives**
  1. Through the projects and activities carried out by IJYM,  members are exposed to learning more about the society and putting themselves in the shoes of the minority.
 They will then learn how to work and provide help to the needs of the society.
 For example, through our project Advocacy For Refugees (AFR), members are able to be exposed to what the refugees face during their difficulties and unpack what kind of difficulties they faced.
 Using this knowledge, members are able to spread awareness to the other students, to encourage their spirit to serve the society.
-2. As more activities are carried out, we hope that…
+2. As more activities are carried out, we hope that:

-1. Members learn to work for the good of society
+(a) Members learn to work for the good of society
-2. Members learn the importance of taking the initiative to take action and help our society in any way possible, in and out of CCA
+(b) Members learn the importance of taking the initiative to take action and help our society in any way possible, in and outside of the CCA

 #### **Activities**
 1. Partnerships with external organisations

-1. 2023
+a.
+2023

-1. MWS Active Ageing Centre – Fernvale Rivergrove
+(i) MWS Active Ageing Centre – Fernvale Rivergrove

 ○&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Chinese New Year celebration _(We visited this senior activity centre)_